General Commencement Information

 Class pictures are scheduled prior to Commencement at times and locations noted in the Schedule of Events.
-A "Class of ..." banner will be set up on the Colonnade for individuals, families and other groups who may want a photo.
-There are a few spots near the line-up area and along the procession route which might be of interest as well. [top]
+A "Class of ..." banner will be set up on the Colonnade for individuals, families and other groups who may want a photo. [top]

 Amateur photographers are asked to be aware of and respect others taking pictures, including the university's photographers.
 Space and line-of-sight limitations prevent us from accommodating tripods near the stage during the ceremony.

 Graduates receiving law degrees or undergraduate degrees from The College cross the stage from right to left facing University Chapel, so guests may find the best vantage point to the left of the stage facing the chapel.
 Graduates receiving degrees for work in the Williams School cross the stage from left to right facing the chapel, so guests may find the best vantage point to the right of the stage facing the chapel.

 Individual still photographs are taken of each graduate by a university-approved vendor, Photo Specialties, which captures the special moments of graduation ceremonies.
 Photo Specialties will send proofs of each graduate's photograph(s) to them via email and US mail within two weeks after the ceremony.
 Official Washington and Lee frames for these and other photographs are available in the University Store.
 For additional information about individual still photography or photo frames, please contact the University Store at email@example.com or 540-458-8633.

 The ceremonies are also streamed live to the Web or "smart" devices from go.wlu.edu/commencementlive/.
 This year, DVDs will not be available for purchase, but an HD digital video of the ceremony will be available for free download within a week of the ceremony.
 Questions can be addressed to the Office of Communications and Public Affairs by e-mail at firstname.lastname@example.org. [top]

 A limited number of extra printed programs are available at the entrances to seating areas. [top]